People leave churches for all kinds of reasons: job relocation, moving across town, death, and sometimes church members simply change churches.

 While having a professional and updated website is a critical first step, there are other tools you should be using to expose your church to online search engine traffic.

-More and more people now go to the internet to find out information about businesses or service providers and the internet can only provide information that is available.
+More and more people now go to the internet to find information about businesses or service providers, and the internet can only provide information that is available.

 This is why it is important to have a social media strategy and a process in place to systematically feed the search engines information about your church.